JoeHO888/JoeHo888.github.io/_posts/2019-12-17-20-Hours-To-Pass-Azure-Az-900.md

 This series has 12 modules in total and most of the modules can be completed within an hour, so you don't need to study all modules at a time.
 In addition, each module is independent of another module, so you may skip some of them if you are already familiar with some modules.

 There are two additional benefits these modules can bring.
 First, each module contains a short quiz, so you can test your knowledge on that module and study from mistakes.
-Second, some module will let you create a Azure Sandbox, you can get some hands-on experience on that Sandbox without inputting credit card information.
+Second, some module will let you create a Azure Sandbox, you can get some hands-on experience on that Sandbox without inputting credit card information, e.g. [this azure exercise](https://docs.microsoft.com/en-us/learn/modules/welcome-to-azure/4-exercise-create-website)

 ### 2. Azure Sandbox/Azure Trial (5 hours)
 Although Azure Fundamentals explains the concepts well, it is still hard to imagine sometimes, so having hands on experience definitely help.